allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 back.

 ### Peculiar test builders

-When I joined the team, I noticed that the test builders were constructed in a very strange way.
+When I joined the team, I noticed that test builders were constructed in a very strange way.
 There was no class with a group of setters and a build() method.
 Instead, there was a class with a static map called `defaults` that had all default values for domain object’s properties, and a factory method that